How to prepare for Nanowrimo

-Clutching her mobile, Tamara was weaving in and out of couples sauntering along the Embankment, her way lit by the multi-coloured fairy lights of the restaurant boats.
+Clutching her mobile, Anna was weaving in and out of couples sauntering along the Embankment, her way lit by the multi-coloured fairy lights of the restaurant boats.
 She could see Westminster Bridge ahead.
-No flashing blue lights, thank God, but what will I say when I get there?

-With lungs fit to burst, she took the curved steps two at a time.
-Reaching the top, she leaned against the balustrade and, waiting for stitch to subside, read the last few verses from the poetry plaque:
+Reaching the top of the steps, she leaned against the balustrade and read the last few verses from the poetry plaque:

 ‘Ne’er saw I, never felt, a calm so deep!
 The river glideth at his own sweet will:’

-She scanned the bridge from east to west, but who was she looking for?
-She hadn’t met Kalianne – just knew her kid was missing – stolen by the Guatemalan government.
-A mother would NEVER give up her own kid.
-Tamara looked down at the angry black water.
-Would Kalianne do something silly?
-Shoving her mobile into her shoulder bag, she made a careful appraisal of the people on the bridge: Just a few straggling city workers making their way back for the last train.
-There was a woman standing alone, looking towards the London Eye, but as Tamara started towards her, the woman was joined by a man – the couple linking arms and making their way towards the City.
-Tamara walked further, surveying the barriers erected across sections of the bridge.
+This is where she’d been when she last saw her birth mother.
+Anna looked down at the angry black water.
+Shoving her mobile into her shoulder bag, she made an appraisal of the people on the bridge: Just a few straggling city workers making their way back for the last train.
+There was a woman standing alone, looking towards the London Eye, but then the woman was joined by a man – the couple linking arms and making their way towards the City.
+Anna walked further, surveying the barriers erected across sections of the bridge.
 Someone could easily stand there undetected before dropping unnoticed into the churning waters below.
-Perhaps I’m too late?
-She shivered.
-What am I even doing here?

 Feeling a jolt, she spun around to face a hooded figure jerking at her shoulder strap.
-The more rational part of her brain knew it was best to let go, but Tamara wasn’t prepared to lose anything else tonight.
+The more rational part of her brain knew it was best to let go, but Anna wasn’t prepared to lose anything else.
 She clutched the bag to her, hanging on for dear life.